-Here you will find all the resources you need to run World Climate in your TRIO program.
+Here you will find all the resources you need to run the World Climate Simulation in your TRIO Program.

 If you would like, you can download all supporting resources at once as a zipped folder here.
 You will also need the C-ROADS Climate Policy Simulator.
 You can also view and download each individual resource by clicking on the links below.